The Team

 Amanda Cox

 I started working at the school in January 2005, and I have had a variety of roles since then.
-I started as an SEN teaching assistant, then I went on to be a Home School Link Worker, to my current role as Community Engagement, Health and Mental Health Co-Ordinator.
-I continue to enjoy supporting our children throughout their time at Queen Emma's.
+I started as an SEN teaching assistant, then I went on to be a Home School Link Worker, which was followed by a role as Community Engagement, Health and Mental Health Co-Ordinator.
+I am currently working in our Pathway class and I continue to enjoy supporting our children throughout their time at Queen Emma's.

 Qep SGO